U.S. chipmakers may give clues on China hazard

 Apple (AAPL.O) rattled global markets this month when the iPhone maker cut its revenue outlook for the first time in 15 years, blaming factors like the U.S.-China trade dispute and a slowdown in the Chinese economy.

-Upcoming quarterly scorecards from Intel, Texas Instruments (TXN.O) and other chipmakers, as well as Ford Motor (F.N), will shed light on whether Apple made a convenient excuse for its own troubles or revealed a strengthening headwind faced by global companies that rely on China for a big chunk of their sales.
+Upcoming quarterly scorecards from Intel, Texas Instruments (TXN.O) and other chipmakers, as well as Ford Motor Co (F.N), will shed light on whether Apple made a convenient excuse for its own troubles or revealed a strengthening headwind faced by global companies that rely on China for a big chunk of their sales.

 “They should give us a good gauge of what is happening in China beyond smartphones because Texas Instruments is mostly industrials and autos, and Intel is PCs and servers, and they’re not being driven by the Apple smartphone situation,” said Daniel Morgan, a portfolio manager at Synovus Trust Company in Atlanta.

-Underscoring Wall Street’s sensitivity to China trade, stocks surged on Friday after a report that China has offered to go on a six-year buying spree to ramp up U.S. imports in order to reconfigure the relation between the two countries.
+Underscoring Wall Street's sensitivity to China trade, the S&P 500 .SPX jumped 1.3 percent on Friday after a report that China has offered to go on a six-year buying spree to ramp up U.S. imports in order to reconfigure the relationship between the two countries. [.N]

+U.S. stock markets will be closed on Monday for the Martin Luther King Jr. holiday.

 China accounts for almost a quarter of Intel’s revenue, while modem chips for iPhones, the focus of recent concerns about Apple, account for just a tiny part of Intel’s business.